SovereignCloudStack/website/_i18n/en/_posts/blog/2022-06-02-scs-at-oifsummit2022.md

 ## Community Meetup

-We're excited to invite you to our social evening event on Wednesday, June 8 at the [c-base](https://rc3.c-base.org/360/) in Berlin!
+We're excited to invite you to our community gathering on **Wednesday, June 8** (formerly known as _„the secret party“_).

-Join us
+Let’s meet from 7 pm at the [c-base e.V.](https://c-base.org) (Rungestraße 20, 10179 Berlin), which is about 15 min by public transport from the Berlin Congress center (if you are probably attending the OpenInfra Summit).

 <div class="row align-items-center justify-content-center">
 {% for i in (1..3) %}